Oxbridge-Science-Academy/Oxbridge-Science-Academy.github.io/Characterisation_techniques/3_ir_part_3.md

 Certain bond stretches produce board peaks and other bond stretches produce very sharp peaks.
 Information like this should be commented on in the assignment.

-For more information about assigning IR spectra when writing an experimental report, see the “Writing a Chemistry Experimental Report” course.